 DEFENDANT ROBERT PICKLE'S MEMORANDUM IN SUPPORT OF HIS MOTION TO COMPEL AND HIS RESPONSE TO THE COURT'S ORDER TO SHOW CAUSE

-I. THE COURT SHOULD ENFORCE RATHER THAN QUASH THE SUBPOENA BECAUSE OBJECTIONS BASED ON UNDUE BURDEN WERE UNTIMELY motion, they omitted the words, "on timely motion" (Doc.
-3 pp. 5, 7-8).
+I. THE COURT SHOULD ENFORCE RATHER THAN QUASH THE SUBPOENA BECAUSE OBJECTIONS BASED ON UNDUE BURDEN WERE UNTIMELY

 A. Plaintiffs' Motion to Quash Was Untimely